Codecademy/ugc/content/brandondusch/build-a-3d-environment-with-three-js.md

 Let’s go ahead and save the **helloCube.js** file.
 It’s now time to see what our rendered cube finally looks like in the next step!

-## Step 6: rendering the scene and camera
+## Step 6: Rendering the scene and camera

 Let’s take a step back and look at what we’ve done so far with our 3D environment: